bicakciberk/Patika.dev-React/README.md

-# Patika.dev Education
+# Patika.dev React Edu
-This repo containing the codes of the trainings I received on the "Patika.dev" site
+This repo contains the React lessons I took on the "Patika.dev" site.

 ## Authors and Thanks

-- Thanks for Patika.dev for education.
+- Thanks Patika.dev for education.

 ## Environment Variables